Simulated Workplace

 What is a T-Shaped Skill Set?

-A T-shaped skill set refers to a combination of deep expertise in a specific field (core skills represented by the vertical bar of the T) and broad knowledge across diverse disciplines that might be adjacent and related (complementary and transferable skills represented by the horizontal bar of the T).
+A T-shaped skill set refers to a combination of skills that represents core skills with proficient literacy in a specific field (denoted by the vertical bar of the T), and complementary and transferable skills with basic or functional literacy in adjacent or related fields (denoted by the horizontal bar of the T).

 A Few Examples